tasfii567/tasfii567/README.md

-# Hi there, I'm Tasfia!
+# Hi there!
+I'm Tasfia
-**Full Stack Developer & Graphics Designer**

-Turning ideas into code and art.
+A passionate **Web Developer** and **Computer Science Student** with a love for creating innovative and impactful projects. 🚀 Turning ideas into code and art.
 From sleek web apps to intelligent robots, I blend technology and creativity to build standout digital solutions.

 ---

 ## 🚀 About Me

-- 💻 Passionate full stack developer and graphics designer
+- 🎓 I'm a 4th-year **Computer Science & Engineering** student with a deep passion for **Web Development** and emerging software technologies.
 - 🖥️ Skilled in Python, C++, JavaScript, Node.js, MongoDB, Oracle, and machine learning
 - 🎨 Experienced in graphics design—mixing code and creativity for unique results
 - 🌍 Tech enthusiast who loves to explore, travel, and read novels in my free time

 ---

 ## 🏆 Featured Projects